tiffgerst/cosmwasm-book/src/cross-contract/design.md

 # Design

-This time we will start discussing the design of our system a bit.
-Building multi-contract systems tend to be a bit more complicated than just isolated contracts, so I want to give you some anchor on what we are building in this chapter.
-If you feel lost with a design, don't worry - it will get clear while implementing contracts.
+This time we will start by discussing the design of our system a bit.
+Building multi-contract systems tends to be a bit more complicated than just isolated contracts, so I want to give you some notion of what we are building in this chapter.
+If you feel lost with a design, don't worry - it will become clear while implementing the contracts.
 For now, go through it to get a general idea.

 First, let's think about the problem we want to solve.
 Our admins are a vector of addresses.
-Anyone already an admin can add anyone he wants to the list.
+Anyone that is already an admin can add anyone he wants to the list.
 But this "anyone" can be a second instance of the same admin account, so he counts twice for donations!

 This issue is relatively simple to fix, but there is another problem - as we already learned, the admin could